-Executive Lead - Director of Finance SBU 1819-038 Strategy & Planning Directorate Report Issued October 2018 8 Reasonable Assurance Rec Ref Findings & Recommendation Priority Original Response / Agree d Action Original Agreed Deadline Most Recent Update/Comment Revised Deadline 2(i) Most staff had objectives set for 2017/18.
+Executive Lead - Director of Finance SBU 1819-038 Strategy & Planning Directorate Report Issued October 2018 8 Reasonable Assurance Rec Ref Findings & Recommendation Priority Original Response / Agreed Action Original Agreed Deadline Most Recent Update/Comment Revised Deadline 2(i) Most staff had objectives set for 2017/18.
 However, the objectives provided for Estates supporting managers related to delivery in 2015 & 2016.
-Additionally, whilst Capital Planning staff had objectives which included delivery in 2017/18, for some (including the Assistant Director) there were also objectives with delivery dates in preceding years - suggesting objectives had not been refreshed annually. М PADRs will be held with all staff to se targets et objectives and 21/12/2018 objectives h date.
-Movir PADRs are reviewed via Estates Board, ave been set on a reactive basis to ag forward objectives will be set at the ncial year to align with budget 21/12/2018 We would recommend that Capital Planning & Estates refresh objectives annually, setting new targets for the year(s) ahead.
+Additionally, whilst Capital Planning staff had objectives which included delivery in 2017/18, for some (including the Assistant Director) there were also objectives with delivery dates in preceding years - suggesting objectives had not been refreshed annually. Μ PADRs will be held with all staff to set objectives and targets 21/12/2018 have been s forward obje reviewed via Estates Board, objectives set on a reactive basis to date.
+Moving ectives will be set at the start of financial n with budget allocations.
+21/12/2018 We would recommend that Capital Planning & Estates refresh objectives annually, setting new targets for the year(s) ahead.